pop42/public-fleet-success/README.md

 ### Current Features

 * add new companies
 * retrieve company information
 * add new users to a company
 * retrieve specific user
+* search with pagination for users within a company
+* add vehicles
-* retrieve all users for a company
+* search with pagination for vehicles within a company